 Consumers and business purchasing agents have never been more empowered than they are today.
 The ability to resist marketing messages from companies is easily accomplished by pressing a remote control button or clicking a mouse.

-Innovations like the digital video recorder (DVR) allows a person to bypass television commercials with ease and subscription satellite radio stations allow commerical free listening in our cars.
+Innovations like the digital video recorder (DVR) allows a person to bypass television commercials with ease and subscription satellite radio stations allow commercial free listening in our cars.
 Phone books are a thing of the past, and attendance at trade shows is dwindling.

 Getting a prospect's attention for your business has never been harder.